 It Is A Wonderful, Crazy Life!

-The tears are flowing as I type this – not out of sadness because I might not live to see my granddaughter follow my suggestions.
-I cry because I know she will grow into a most beautiful, vivacious and smart young woman who will make her mark on the world.
+The tears were flowing as I typed this the first time.
+They are back as I edit.
+They come not out of sadness because I might not live to see my granddaughter follow my suggestions.
+I cry because I know she will grow into a most beautiful, vivacious and smart young woman who will make her mark in the world.

 I cry because of the many young women, myself included, who do or did not have anyone to share their life lessons with them, helping them to create some worthy of passing on.

-I cry because my Kitten and many girls will make their own mistakes and then have stories, become women with pasts, like I am, to share with their daughters and granddaughters.
+My tears come because I know that my Kitten and many girls will make their own mistakes and then have stories, become women with pasts, like I am, to share with their daughters and granddaughters.

 What are you sharing with yours today?
 Please leave 3-5 tips for your granddaughters or future granddaughters in the comment section below.
 As well, read an earlier post on “Women Empowerment: The Cha-Cha-Cha?”